Allahyar Sayyadmanesh: Zorya Luhansk

 On 6 October 2020, Sayyadmanesh was loaned to Ukrainian club Zorya Luhansk on a year-and-a-half long deal, with an option to buy him for €3.5 million.
 On 25 October 2020, he scored on his league debut for Zorya in a 4–0 win against Rukh Lviv.
 On 3 December 2020, he scored the winning goal in a 1–0 win against English Premier League club Leicester City in the group stage of the Europa League.
-Sayyadmanesh was selected to be among the UPL's best eleven players of the 2020–21 season.
+Sayyadmanesh was selected to be among the Ukraine Premier League's best eleven players of the 2020–21 season.

 Hull City

 On 31 January 2022, Sayyadmanesh was loaned to English club Hull City on a half-year deal until the end of the 2021–22 season.
 He made his debut on 5 February 2022 in the home match against Preston North End when he came on as an 84th-minute substitute for Richie Smallwood.

 On 15 April 2022, Sayyadmanesh scored on his league debut for Hull City in a 2–1 win against Cardiff City.

 On 9 July 2022, Sayyadmanesh signed permanently for the English club Hull City from Turkish side Fenerbahçe with transfer fee €4.5 million.
-He signed a four year contract with an option of a further year.
+He signed a four-year contract with an option of a further year.

+Westerlo

+On 31 January 2024, Sayyadmanesh signed for Belgian Pro League club Westerlo on a two-and-a-half-year deal for an undisclosed fee.

 International career

 Sayyadmanesh was a member of the Iran U17 national team which qualified for the 2017 FIFA U-17 World Cup quarter-final in India.

 He made his senior national team debut on 6 June 2019, in a friendly against Syria, as an 80th-minute substitute for Karim Ansarifard.
 Nine minutes after coming on, he scored the last goal of the game in a 5–0 victory.
-The goal broke Saeid Ezatolahi's record of the youngest goalscorer in Iran national team's history by almost two years.
+The goal broke Saeid Ezatolahi's record of the youngest goalscorer in Iran national team's history by almost two years.Since his debut, Sayyadmanesh has been in and out of the national team.